sei-entropy/hw-w10d03-crud-mongoose-express-captains-log/README.md

 If you finish lab early consider:

   - try working through the next section of the lab before it is covered in lecture - see what you can figure out
   - **SUPER BONUS** - Once you finish this whole lab, add a second model for comments, it should have the name of the person who wrote it, and some text for the comment (maybe time stamps?).
-This model should 'belong' the the post, the data should be related in some way.
+This model should 'belong' to the post, the data should be related in some way.
 Do you own research of how to set up a `one-to-many` relationship (one post can have many comments, one comment only belongs to one post), in MongoDB.
-Use Mongo Documents, Google, or [Matt's Notes](https://git.generalassemb.ly/Web-Development-Immersive-Remote/WDIR-Stan-Lee/tree/master/unit_2/w07d01/instructor_notes) - note we will not have class time to teach a second, related model.
+Use Mongo Documents, Google.

 ### Set up